r-token/ryantoken.com-v3-svelte/src/routes/blog/serverless-swift.md

 I used TaskGroup for this.
 The `async let` syntax is simpler for sure, but I find TaskGroup's behavior more predictable.
 That's just personal preference.

 Finally, the eagle-eyed among you may have noticed there was a `hueUsername` and a `hueAccessToken` used in the API request code above.
 Those are parameters stored securely within AWS's [Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
-What does it look like to get those out of Parameter Store at runtime?
+What does it look like to get those out of the Parameter Store at runtime?
 This is a good example of **interacting with other AWS services**.

 To get my Hue API access token out of the param store, I wrote a utility function called `getSSMParameterValue`.